inspec/inspec/docs/resources/aws_iam_policies.md

 Use the `aws_iam_policies` InSpec audit resource to test properties of some or all AWS IAM Policies.

-An AWS IAM policy attaches to an identity or resource, defining their permissions.
+A policy is an entity in AWS that, when attached to an identity or resource, defines their permissions.
 AWS evaluates these policies when a principal, such as a user, makes a request.
-Permissions defined in the identity or resource policies determines whether the request is allowed or denied.
+Permissions in the policies determine if the request is allowed or denied.

 Each IAM Policy is uniquely identified by either its policy_name or arn.